n-ritika/IIR-Filter-using-Folded-Architecture/README.md

-# IIR-Filter-using-Folded-Architecture
-Implementation of an Infinite Impulse Response Filter using 2-Folded Architecture.
+# IIR Filter Implementation Using Folded Architecture
+Objective
+This project focuses on the implementation of an Infinite Impulse Response (IIR) Filter using Folded Architecture to optimize resource utilization, reduce hardware complexity, and enhance timing efficiency.
+The folded architecture ensures efficient hardware implementation while maintaining the filter's performance.